 4) Bring a Book When You know You will be Waiting!

 I always pack my eReader when I go out to places that might have some downtime.
-I go to the movies by myself a lot or to plays so I use the time before (and intermission) to read a quick chapter or two on my Kobo.
+If I go to the movies or the theatre (plays) by myself I use the time before (and intermission) to read a quick chapter or two on my Kobo.
 Bringing it to appointments is also a good idea.
 It’s Murphy’s Law that if you don’t bring a book, you’ll probably wait longer than if you did!
 Or at least it will feel like that 😉

 5) Get Books from the Library!